 At one point there was yet another Joker-centric flick in the works.
 This one, a Joker and Harley Quinn movie is absolutely part of the DCEU movie continuity would pick up where Suicide Squad left off.
 There are currently no additional details available on this one, either.
 This probably won’t happen, however.

 Warner Bros. is very happy with how their R-rated, out of continuity Joker movie performed both critically and commercially, and with Joaquin Phoenix’s Oscar win, it’s a safe bet that they’re at least quietly hoping to make him their definitive Clown Prince of Crime for the foreseeable future…even though Joker was never intended to be part of the DCEU.

 Jared Leto Joker Movie

-Honestly, we’re having trouble keeping track of all these, but yes, there was also yet another Joker solo movie in development focusing on Jared Leto’s version of the character.
+Honestly, we’re having trouble keeping track of all these, but yes, there was also yet another Joker solo movie in development focusing on Jared Leto’s version of the character in the works at one point.
 Apparently, this has long been canceled, but we’re keeping it here to be safe for a little longer.

 We’ll keep updating this with more information about upcoming DC superhero movies as they get announced and information becomes available.